 25. Fire Resistant Reinforcement

-NASA funded Avco Corporation to develop a heat shield for the Apollo mission.
-The purpose was to dissipate energy during reentry while charring, to form a protective coating in order to block heat penetration.
-Avco Corporation developed other applications of the heat shield such as foams for aircraft, fire retardant paints and steel coatings devised to build high-rise buildings.
+NASA funded Avco Corporation to create a heat shield for the Apollo mission.
+The objective was to dissipate energy during reentry through controlled charring, forming a protective coating to block heat penetration.

 23. Anti-Icing Systems